Medical Management of Fluid & Electrolyte Disorders in Children

 Treatment with a potassium-lowering medication called sodium polystyrene sulfonate may be recommended if your child has excess levels of potassium, also known as hyperkalemia.
 This condition can occur in children with an adrenal gland problem or poor kidney function.
 Sodium polystyrene sulfate can be given by mouth or through an enema.

 Fluids and electrolytes can be delivered through an intravenous (IV) catheter, which is a thin, plastic tube inserted into a vein in your child’s arm or leg.
 This occurs in the hospital.

 IV therapy is the fastest way to replenish fluids and electrolytes in an infant or child who has severe dehydration, especially if he or she has a serious underlying medical condition and is too ill to tolerate oral rehydration.

 This treatment also ensures that your child receives the appropriate amount of fluid and electrolytes.
-Pediatric specialists at NYU Langone carefully monitor your child during IV therapy to prevent complications, such as correcting sodium levels too quickly.
+Our specialists carefully monitor your child during IV therapy to prevent complications, such as correcting sodium levels too quickly.